About the Plant Surveillance Network

 ‘Surveillance’ is a system of making and recording checks or inspections for plant pests (a broad term that refers to invertebrates and pathogens that negatively impact plants, plant products, bees, or edible fungi).
 Plant pests are estimated to cause losses of 20-40% every year, highlighting the significant impact they have on food production, food security, the natural environment and ecosystems.

 The Subcommittee on National Plant Health Surveillance (SNPHS) is the subcommittee of the Plant Health Committee that provides advice on national plant health surveillance issues.
-It is an Australian national group made up of representatives from the Australian government, state and territory governments, Plant Health Australia (PHA) and the CSIRO.
+It is an Australian national group made up of representatives from the Australian government, state and territory governments, with observers from Plant Health Australia (PHA) and the CSIRO.

 SNPHS aims to improve processes and capability for plant pest surveillance by: